Fabiano Caruana: 2008

 In January, Caruana had his first experience at Corus C and throughout much of the tournament he was the clear leader.
 His last round opponent was Parimarjan Negi, and Caruana needed ½ point to win the tournament.
 Caruana won the game in 61 moves and the tournament with a final score of +7 (10/13) and performance of 2696.

 April saw him playing in the Ruy Lopez Festival which included a seven-round closed tournament, and a two-day rapid open tournament.
 In the seven round closed tournament, Caruana had a disappointing result of −2 (2½/7) with performance of 2513.
-The two-day rapid open tournament that followed was won by Caruana with a score of +6 (7½/9) followed by Michael Adams, Julio Granda Zuniga, and Dzhurabek Khamrakulov all with a score of +5 (7/9).
+The two-day rapid open tournament that followed was won by Caruana with a score of +6 (7½/9) followed by Michael Adams, Julio Granda Zuniga, and Djurabek Khamrakulov all with a score of +5 (7/9).
 In June Caruana played first board for Italy at the Mitropa Cup, which is a four-board team competition amongst 10 "middle" European nations.
 He scored +6 (7½/9) winning the first board prize with performance of 2810.
 In August the NH Chess Tournament "Rising Stars vs. Experienced" was played with Scheveningen format which is a double round team match of five "Rising Stars" against five "Experienced" players.
 Caruana played against Evgeny Bareev, Viktor Korchnoi, Artur Jussupow, Simen Agdestein, and Ljubomir Ljubojević.
 He scored +3 (6½/10) with performance of 2706.
 In October and November: Caruana played at Eighth Cap d'Agde Rapid Chess Tournament, held in Cap d'Agde, a knock-out closed rapid tournament organized into two round robin groups of eight players each, with the top four scorers of each group proceeding to the quarter-finals, the semi-finals, and then the finals.
 The time control was 25 minutes with a 10-second increment.
 In his group, Caruana placed first with a score of +4 (5½/7) winning against Maxime Vachier-Lagrave, Xiangzhi Bu, Alexandra Kosteniuk, Marie Sebag, and drawing against Vasyl Ivanchuk, Ivan Cheparinov, and Kateryna Lahno.
 Caruana's performance was 2866 and he had qualified to enter the quarter-finals.
 His quarter-final match, which was against Anatoly Karpov, was closely fought.
 Karpov won the first game, and Caruana won the second.
 Then tie-break games with time control of 15 minutes were played.
 The first four games were all drawn.
 The fifth game Karpov won, and Caruana was knocked out.
 In November Caruana played at 38th Olympiad, his first Olympiad.
 On the first board for Italy he played against Levon Aronian in the first round, Viktor Korchnoi in the fourth round, Michael Adams in the fifth round, Emanuel Berg in the seventh round, and Peter Leko in the eighth round.
 He lost to Aronian and Leko, and won against Adams, Korchnoi, and Berg.
 His final score was 7½/11 with performance of 2696.
 When winter rolled around in November and December, Caruana successfully defended his title winning the Italian Championship for the second consecutive year with a score of +5 (8/11).